15-year-old girl dies after apparent assault in Cambridge

 “It’s obviously a tragedy when anyone loses their life violently, but when it’s a 15-year-old, it really hits home in a different way,” said Cambridge mayor Marc McGovern.
 “I’m a father and I just can’t imagine what her parents are going through at this moment.”

-The Cambridge school superintendent has released a statement saying the community is “devastated” and that grief counselors will be available Tuesday and Wednesday.
+The Cambridge school superintendent has released a statement saying the community is “devastated” and that grief counselors will be available Wednesday at Cambridge Rindge and Latin.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)